PD Dr. Mark Lutter

 Welcome to my webpage!

 I am a quantitative economic sociologist with interests in political sociology, social inequality research, and organizational theory.
 My research largely focuses on social structures in economic life.
 Currently, I'm analyzing the emergence of extreme inequalities in markets, so-called winner-take all structures.
+My work appears in journals such as American Sociological Review, European Sociological Review, Sociology, or International Sociology.

 Portrait in MPIfG Newsletter 2014/1 by Ralf Grötker [in German]